mattdean1/contentful-text-search/README.md

 #### Highlighting

-Also get back highlighted text snippets with your search results, showing where your query appears in results.
+Also get back [highlighted text snippets](https://www.elastic.co/guide/en/elasticsearch/guide/current/highlighting-intro.html) with your search results, showing where your query appears in results.

 ##### Default highlighting:

--   FVH for speed on partial and localised long text
+-   [FVH](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-highlighting.html#fast-vector-highlighter) for speed on long text fields with support for localisation and partial word matches
--   Regular on partial short text
+-   [Default highlighting](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-highlighting.html#plain-highlighter) on short text fields with support for partial word matches

-TODO: Explore Universal highlighter in latest versions of ES

-## 5. Update - Automatically keep the index up to date with the latest content.
+## 5. Update - Automatically keep the index up to date with the latest content

-We re-index all our content regularly via a cron job, and keep the index up to date via Contentful webhooks in between.
+We keep the index up to date via Contentful webhooks.
+You could also perform a complete reindex of the content every so often using a scheduler like [node-cron](https://www.npmjs.com/package/node-cron)

 ##### Default updates:

--   Cron job runs every 60 mins
--   Webhooks trigger an update when an entry is published, unpublished, or deleted
+-   Remove an entry from the index when it is unpublished, archived, or deleted
+-   Update an entry in the index or add an entry to the index when it is published

+##### Updates when using Contentful Preview API

+- Remove an entry when it is archived or deleted
+- Update or add an entry when it is created, saved, or unarchived